Business/Career

 Written by Omolola Akinyemi

 As a small business owner, you will face challenges, and you will make mistakes.
+Those key mistakes small business owners make are the focus of this article.
 It is human to err, as the saying goes.
 And we know that even the mighty corporations and large business enterprises across the globe generally started small, just like you.
 They also faced teething problems in their growth journey.

-But by all means I encourage you never to abandon your dream of having financial independence by being an entrepreneur.
+But I encourage you not to abandon your dream of having financial independence by being an entrepreneur.
 YOU MUST LEARN FROM YOUR MISTAKES and avoid repeating them.

-Use those mistakes as the ingredients to bake good business acumen and not repeat the same flaws.
-Just how much you transform those mistakes into learning opportunities can decide the ongoing success (or otherwise) of your small business.
-Now let’s examine the most common mistakes made by small business owners.
-We will focus more on the top 5 Mistakes of small business owners, and how to avoid them.
+Use those mistakes as the ingredients to bake good business acumen.
+Just how much you transform those mistakes into learning opportunities can strongly affect the ongoing success (or otherwise) of your small business.
+Now let’s examine the most common mistakes small business owners make.
+We will focus more on the top 5 mistakes of small business owners, and how to avoid them.

 Wanting to Do It All by Yourself.
 Like, Really?